-- (b) Flight instruction - (1) The PPL(As) flight instruction syllabus should take into account the principles of threat and error management and cover: - (i) pre-flight operations, including mass and balance determination, airship inspection and servicing; - (ii) ground manoeuvring, masting and unmasting procedures; - (iii) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - (iv) control of the airship by external visual reference; - (v) take-offs and landings; - (vi) flight by reference solely to instruments, including the completion of a level 180 ° turn; - (vii) cross-country flying using visual reference, dead reckoning and radio navigation aids; - (viii) emergency operations, including simulated airship equipment malfunctions; - (ix) operations to, from and transiting controlled aerodromes, compliance with air traffic services procedures, communication procedures and phraseology. - (2) Before allowing the applicant for a PPL(As) to undertake his/her first solo flight, the FI should ensure that the applicant can use R/T communication. - (c) Syllabus of flight instruction - (1) The numbering of exercises should be used primarily as an exercise reference list and as a broad instructional sequencing guide; therefore the demonstrations and practices need not necessarily be given in the order listed.
-The actual order and content will depend upon the following interrelated factors: - (i) the applicant's progress and ability; - (ii) the weather conditions affecting the flight; (iii) the flight time available; - (iv) instructional technique considerations;
+(b) Flight instruction

+- The PPL(As) flight instruction syllabus should take into account the principles of threat and error management and cover: - (i) pre-flight operations, including mass and balance determination, airship inspection and servicing; - (ii) ground manoeuvring, masting and unmasting procedures; - (iii) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - (iv) control of the airship by external visual reference; - (v) take-offs and landings; - (vi) flight by reference solely to instruments, including the completion of a level 180 ° turn; - (vii) cross-country flying using visual reference, dead reckoning and radio navigation aids; - (viii) emergency operations, including simulated airship equipment malfunctions; - (ix) operations to, from and transiting controlled aerodromes, compliance with air traffic services procedures, communication procedures and phraseology. - (2) Before allowing the applicant for a PPL(As) to undertake his/her first solo flight, the FI should ensure that the applicant can use R/T communication. - (c) Syllabus of flight instruction
-- (v) the local operating environment;

-- (vi) applicability of the exercises to the airship.

-- (2) Each of the exercises involves the need for the applicant to be aware of the needs of good airmanship and look-out, which should be emphasised at all times.

-- (i) Exercise 1a: Familiarisation with the airship:
+- (1) The numbering of exercises should be used primarily as an exercise reference list and as a broad instructional sequencing guide; therefore the demonstrations and practices need not necessarily be given in the order listed.
+The actual order and content will depend upon the following interrelated factors: - (i) the applicant's progress and ability; - (ii) the weather conditions affecting the flight; (iii) the flight time available; - (iv) instructional technique considerations; - (v) the local operating environment; - (vi) applicability of the exercises to the airship. - (2) Each of the exercises involves the need for the applicant to be aware of the needs of good airmanship and look-out, which should be emphasised at all times. - (i) Exercise 1a: Familiarisation with the airship:

-- (A) characteristics of the airship;
+(A) characteristics of the airship;

-- (B) cockpit layout;
+(B) cockpit layout;

-- (C) systems;
+(C) systems;

-- (D) checklists, drills and controls.
+(D) checklists, drills and controls.

-- (ii) Exercise 1b: Emergency drills:
+(ii) Exercis e 1b: Emergency drills:

-- (A) action if fire on the ground and in the air;
+(A) action if fire on the ground and in the air;

-- (B) engine cabin and electrical system fire;
+(B) engine cabin and electrical system fire;

-- (C) systems failure;
+(C) systems failure;

-- (D) escape drills, location and use of emergency equipment and exits.
+(D) escape drills, location and use of emergency equipment and exits.

-- (iii) Exercise 2: Preparation for and action after flight:
+(iii) Exercis se 2: Preparation for and action after flight:

-- (A) flight authorisation and airship acceptance;
+(A) flight authorisation and airship acceptance;

-- (B) serviceability documents;
+(B) serviceability documents;

-- (C) equipment required, maps, etc.;
+(C) equipment required, maps, etc.;

-- (D) mass and balance;
+(D) mass and balance;

-- (E) external checks;
+(E) external checks;

-- (F) ground crew briefing;
+(F) ground crew briefing;

-- (G) internal checks;
+(G) internal checks;

-- (H) harness, seat or rudder panel adjustments;
+(H) harness, seat or rudder panel adjustments;

-- (I) starting and warm-up checks;
+(I) starting and warm-up checks;

-- (J) power checks;
+(1) power checks;

+(K) running down system checks and switching off the engine;

+(L) parking, security and masting;

+(M) completion of authorisation sheet and serviceability documents.